ielvisd/vue3-form-validation/docs/scripts/Lesson6-Validators.md

 ```

 > If it all went according to plan we should now have an `InputName` component that is being validated using Vue 3.
 Nice!
-> Let's review.
-In our last lesson, we were able to validate if our form contained a name